mozilla/cargo-vet/book/src/audit-criteria.md

 The full feature set is documented [here](config.md#the-criteria-table).

+If you are using [aggregated audits](multiple-repositories.md), the `description` of each criteria must be **exactly identical** in every repository, or the aggregation will fail.

 ## Multiple Sets of Criteria

 There are a number of reasons you might wish to operate with multiple sets of